 This button is used to create an AVI movie file of the rotating chart.
 It behaves as both a record and a stop button.
 To start recording, simply click this button.
 Click again to stop the recording and to save the AVI movie file to disk.
-The activated for this function to function.
+The Up button must be activated for this function to function.